-James has a successful nationwide employment practice, instructed on behalf of both Claimants and Respondents across England and Wales and routinely in week long or multi-week hearings.
+James is recognised in the Legal 500 2019 as “highly experienced in dismissal and discrimination matters”.
+He has a successful nationwide employment practice, instructed on behalf of both Claimants and Respondents across England and Wales and routinely in week long or multi-week hearings.
 He is often involved in cases concerning large public or professional bodies, such as the NHS, Solicitors Firms or Charities.

 Solicitors are delighted with his down to earth yet no nonsense approach to litigation, and his ability to give realistic and pragmatic advice to his clients with regards to prospects of success and settlement.
 James works alongside Solicitors from giving initial advice on merits, through to drafting the ET1 or ET3, representation at CMDs and PHRs and ultimately at Tribunal and EAT.
-He also has experience of reaching successful outcomes at Judicial Mediation.
+He also has significant experience of reaching successful outcomes at Judicial Mediation.

 Whilst accepting instructions in all areas of employment law, due to his prior experience in the Crown Court, James is frequently called upon to deal with cases of whistleblowing or discrimination, or where there is an issue of dishonestly, owing to his thorough, thoughtful and robust advocacy style.

 He has a particular interest in the enforceability of restrictive covenants in employment contracts, and is regularly instructed to appear in County and High Court to seek injunctive relief on behalf of employers.

 James often lectures on updates in employment law.
 He has previously delivered well received seminars on restrictive covenants and the impact of Griffiths v DWP EWCA upon discrimination law and is currently delivering an update on whistleblowing dismissal and detriments in light of Jhuti v Royal Mail EWCA Civ 1632.